 Our data also allow us to simulate the iMPC of individuals with low and high cash-onhand.
-Consistent with the empirical iMPC plotted in Figure 5, we calibrate the discount factors for a group of impatient low-cash households (liquid ratio of 0.77) and a group of patient highcash households (ratio of 1.49).
-Figure 8 shows that the consumption response to the $\notin$ 1,000 prize in the first year is about 10 percentage points higher for low-cash households.
-In the case of the $\notin$ 10,000 and $\notin$ 50,000 shocks, the responses are, respectively, 5 points and 2 points higher than in the low-cash group.
-Comparing these simulations with figure 5, we see that the model fails to replicate the observed lack of relation between the empirical short-run iMPC and cashon-hand.
+Consistent with the empirical iMPC plotted in Figure 5, we calibrate the discount factors for a group of impatient low-cash households (liquid ratio of 0.77) and a group of patient and high-cash households (ratio of 1.49).
+Figure 8 shows that the consumption response to the ε 1,000 prize in the first year is about 10 percentage points higher for low-cash households.
+In the case of the ε 10,000 and ε 50,000 shocks, the responses are, respectively, 5 points and 2 points higher than in the low-cash group.

+Comparing these simulations with Figure 5, we see that the model fails to replicate the observed lack of relation between the empirical short-run iMPC and cash-on-hand.
 Despite this, for both groups we observe a convergence over the long run between the empirical and theoretical iMPC.
-Simulations also indicate that over time the iMPC converges between low and high-cash groups.
-This outcome is due to the fact that once lowcash individuals have spent their winnings, they have less to spend in the long run, resulting in limited heterogeneity between the two groups.
-Next, we investigate whether the theoretical iMPC is related to income risk, and if it matches the iMPC observed in figure 6 for the two groups of respondents with expected standard deviations of income growth below and above 0.50%.
+Consistently with Bardoczy et al. (2024), our simulations also indicate that over time the iMPC converges between low and high-cash groups.
+This outcome is due to the fact that once low-cash individuals have spent their winnings, they have less to spend in the long run, implying a weak relationship between iMPC and cash-on-hand in the long-run.

+Next, we investigate whether the theoretical iMPC is related to income risk, and if it matches the iMPC observed in Figure 6 for the two groups of respondents with expected standard deviations of income growth below and above 0.50%.
 These results are more easily presented in tabular form.
 Table 7 compares iMPCs for two versions of the baseline model.
 Columns (1) and (2) report the numbers used to construct figure 6 for low and high risk households.
 To mimic these differences, we report the simulated iMPC setting $\sigma{\varepsilon} = 0.48$ in column (3) and $\sigma{\varepsilon} = 0.58$ in column (4).
-To isolate the effect of higher uncertainty on the iMPC, we calibrate both cases using the same discount factor and the parameters reported in table 6.
+To isolate the effect of higher uncertainty on the iMPC, we calibrate both cases using the same discount factor and the parameters reported in Table 6.